Fr0sT-Brutal/awesome-pascal/README.md

 // *Advanced memory allocation functions for faster aligned operations.*

 * [FastMM4-AVX](https://github.com/maximmasiutin/FastMM4-AVX). `[Delphi]` `[FPC]` FastMM4 fork with AVX support and multi-threaded enhancements (faster locking)

+* [FastMM5](https://github.com/pleriche/FastMM5). `[Delphi]` Fast replacement memory manager for Embarcadero Delphi applications that scales well across multiple threads and CPU cores, is not prone to memory fragmentation, and supports shared memory without the use of external .DLL files.
+Version 5 is a complete rewrite of FastMM.

 ## System